arangodb/docs/3.5/hot-backup-restore-introduction.md

 - Release the global write transaction lock to resume normal operation.
 - Report success of the operation.

-Again under good conditions, a complete backup could be obtained from a cluster with many database servers within a very short time in the range of that of the single server installation.
+Again under good conditions, a complete hot backup could be obtained from a cluster with many database servers within a very short time in the range of that of the single server installation.